 - Final distribution of assets to heirs

 The loss of a loved one is difficult enough without the stress of making important financial decisions about the decedent’s estate that can dramatically impact you and your family for years to come.
-If you have been called upon to oversee the administration of an estate and its trusts, you are most likely wondering what is involved.
-While every estate is unique, here is a partial list:
+If you have been called upon to oversee the administration of an estate, and the trust work, you are most likely wondering what is involved.